ronksks/RandomUser-API-dotnet/README.md

 ### PUT /users/{id}

-This endpoint allows you to update an existing user.
-The request body should include the same fields as described in endpoint #4.
+This endpoint allows you to update an existing user. <br />
+The request body should include the same fields as described in endpoint #4. <br />
 The response includes the updated user object.

 ### DELETE /users/{id}

-This endpoint allows you to delete a user.
+This endpoint allows you to delete a user. <br />
 The response is a message indicating whether the deletion was successful or not.